an outlet of encouragement, explanation, and exhortation

 Personal Spiritual Retreat

-On the last and greatest day of the Feast, Jesus stood and said in a loud voice, “If anyone is thirsty, let him come to me and drink.
-Whoever believes in me, as the Scripture has said, streams of living water will flow from within him.”
+On the last and greatest day of the Feast, Jesus stood and said in a loud voice, “Let anyone who is thirsty come to me and drink.
+Whoever believes in me, as Scripture has said, rivers of living water will flow from within them.”

 -John 7:37-38, NIV